Thanasis1101/react-native-map-clustering/README.md

+# Fork's purpose

+This fork was made as a work-arround because tracksViewChanges was undefined in the original package, and not false.

-﻿# React Native Map Clustering
+# React Native Map Clustering

 React Native module that handles map clustering for you.